MVP Cost Breakdown

 1. De-risking investment

 CB Insights reports that 42% of startups fail because there is no market need.
 An MVP avoids this mistake by validating the need before scaling.
-Teams that validate cut post-launch rework signficantly, saving budget and resources.
+Teams that validate cut post-launch rework significantly, saving budget and resources.

 2. Faster time-to-market

-A SaaS MVP can launch in 8–10 weeks, while full products often take 6–12 months.
+A SaaS MVP can launch in 8–12 weeks, while full products often take 6–12 months.
 In 2026, where competition is global and investor patience is shorter, speed matters as much as funding.

 3. Investor traction